Abdelhak Kherbache: Career

-He represented Algeria at the 2019 African Games held in Rabat, Morocco, and he won the gold medal in the men's freestyle 57 kg event.
+Kherbache represented Algeria at the 2019 African Games held in Rabat, Morocco, and he won the gold medal in the men's freestyle 57 kg event.
 Four years earlier, he also competed at the African Games in this event and won one of the bronze medals at the time.

-In 2020, he competed in the men's 57 kg event at the Individual Wrestling World Cup held in Belgrade, Serbia.
+In 2020, Kherbache competed in the men's 57 kg event at the Individual Wrestling World Cup held in Belgrade, Serbia.
 He qualified at the 2021 African & Oceania Wrestling Olympic Qualification Tournament to represent Algeria at the 2020 Summer Olympics in Tokyo, Japan.